-Joey Tempest: We had a lot of fun there, we lived close to Miami.
+Joey Tempest: We had a lot of fun there.
+We lived close to Miami.
 We were in San Francisco quite a lot as well in those days.
 Those years were great.
-I mean, we had a lot of fun travelling a lot and hanging out, drinking rum in the island and jamming.
+I mean, we had a lot of fun traveling a lot and hanging out, drinking rum on the island, and jamming.
 It was great.

 SWEDEN’S HALL OF FAME

 Europe got an award and induction in the Swedish Hall of Fame recently!
 How did you react when you found this out?

 Joey Tempest: Yeah.
 They emailed us and said, “This is a big secret.
 You can’t tell anybody, but you’re going to be inducted to the Swedish Music Hall of Fame together with all those bands,” Abba, Roxette, and all those bands, and all these Swedish artists as well.
 So that was a big thing for us.
 So, we were looking forward to it, and the ceremony was beautiful.
 They got artists to play our songs for us.
 We were sitting in the audience listening to our songs, somebody else playing them.
 It was a big honor for us, really cool.

 How about your tour plans?
 So, now we got the summer festivals and the UK tour in Autumn.
 What about December and the year 2019?
 Is there going to be more dates announced soon?